The Hidden Dangers in Kitchen Sponges

-In a study conducted by the United States Agricultural Research Service (ARS) in 2007, several experiments were conducted to determine which was the most effective way to remove pathogens that accumulate on sponges.
+In a study conducted by the United States Agricultural Research Service (ARS) in 2007, several experiments were carried out to determine the most effective way to remove pathogens that accumulate on kitchen sponges.

 - Soaking for 3 minutes in a solution of 10% bleach.